shepelevn/skillnotes/README.md

 ## Project description

 Personal notes service in Markdown format.
-Service allows you to create, edit, archive, and delete notes.
+The service allows you to create, edit, archive, and delete notes.

 ## Technologies used in backend